subhero24/react-routing/README.md

 function ChildComponent(props) {
   let { resource } = props;

-  let someData = useData(resource);
+  let childData = useData();
-  let someOtherData = useData();
+  let parentData = useData(resource);

   return (
     <div>
-      <span>{someData.prop}</span>
+      <span>{childData.prop}</span>
-      <span>{someOtherData.prop}</span>
+      <span>{parentData.prop}</span>
     </div>
   );
 }
 ```

-This method is to be preferred over passing the data itself as a prop, because then the `ParentComponent` should get the data with `useData`.
-This means the `ParentComponent` suspends and on completion of the data fetching, will pass the data to it's child.
+This method is to be preferred over passing the data itself as a prop, because then the `ParentComponent` must use `useData` to get the data before passing it to it's child.
+This means the `ParentComponent` suspends rendering and only on completion of the data fetching, will pass the data to it's child.

 Passing the resource instead of the data allows the `ParentComponent` to not suspend, but let the `ChildComponent` do the suspending with `useData`.
 If there is a `<Suspense>` boundary between Parent and Child, it will be used when the child suspends.
-If the Parent did the suspending, that `<Suspense>` boundary could not have been used.
+If the Parent did the suspending, that `<Suspense>` boundary could not have been activated.

 ### Route config